Seirdy/seirdy.one/content/posts/website-best-practices.md

 Long pages with many DOM nodes may benefit from CSS containment, a more recently-adopted part of the CSS spec.

 <dfn>CSS containment</dfn> allows authors to isolate sub-trees of the DOM.
 When combined with a property like "content-visibility", it enables browsers to defer rendering of less essential below-the-fold content.
-Try to avoid the "hidden" parameter when "auto" is better:
+Try to avoid the `hidden` parameter when `auto` is better:

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote>